 If I run posts that are sponsored by a brand and do affiliate marketing where I mention products in a post and earn commission on items that are sold, I can bring in another $5,000 to $7,000 per year from both small boutiques as well as big brands.
 When I run a sponsored post, I'm compensated by a brand to share information, a product or a service.
 Affiliate marketing means I receive a commission when an item is purchased using a link on my site.

 I save my side gig income, but on special occasions I’ll treat myself for all the hard work I do.
 For my most recent birthday, I splurged on some Louis Vuitton bags.
 But in general, I don’t believe in living a flashy lifestyle, whether it’s for blogging purposes or otherwise.

 And anyway, saving money is fun.
 I never thought that when I was younger, but I find that to be true for me now.
 It’s nice to go into your savings account and see that you have a nice cushion in there to protect yourself if anything were to happen.
 To me, saving money is where it’s at.

 I’ve also recently been able to hold more events, where I invite readers of Blog With Kim and Naturally Fashionable to empower women to feel beautiful and develop their personal style.
 While fun and inspiring, hosting them can cost upwards of a few thousands of dollars.
 Last year, I did about three events and funded them completely, including renting the venue space, paying for food and catering, providing gifts to my guests, hiring an event planner and so on.
 So a lot of my income will go back into events for my readership and brand promotion.

-Just do it!
+My best advice for someone who wants to try this is just do it!
 Don't wait to feel confident.
 If you have an idea, begin exploring that idea immediately and put the work in.